The reference curve

 When I started with this in 1995, there was no data published from the area around Stockholm where I live.
 So I got in contact with a university in Sweden and asked for help with reference data.
 I was then told that I could indeed use data from them, but only if I signed an agreement saying that I was never to publish any data originating in any way from their data or to use their data in any way for commercial dating jobs.
 Because as they financed part of their activities with commercial dating jobs, they did not want competing laboratories to learn about their reference curves.
 As this had effectively prevented me from ever publishing and sharing dendro data with others, I waived that agreement.

 From the point of view of an outsider like me, I find such university laboratories to be like any other commercial laboratory - keeping their secrets for the benefit of the company.
 And - as I see this - by not publishing measurements they can be sure of not having their datings inspected and questioned by others.
-In all a comfortable position, but not in accordance with my expectations on a university lab.
+In all a comfortable position, but not in accordance with my expectations on scientific research and on a university lab.

-LL998320 - Långvik, Nämdö Aug 1999.
+Långvik, Nämdö Aug 1999.

 How to start up with a reference curve?